vefunder/protocol-research-review/articles/TangibleDAO/Tangible-USDR.md

 2. Correction phase 1 (Dec.
 15, 2022)
 3. Correction phase 2 (Jan.
 17, 2023)

-[Side note: CyberScope’s audit report falsely mentions the release date as January 2022, instead of 2023.
+[Side note: CyberScope’s audit report mistakenly mentions the release date as January 2022, instead of 2023.
 The team was notified and acknowledged the error]

 The audit did not find any major bugs or high-severity issues.
 In total 19 issues were found (2 medium, 17 minor, and 0 critical).
 But it did surface several recommendations to improve the code or the architecture.
 Some examples are listed below:

-1. **Administrator** **Configurations** - Many contracts depend on configurations from an administrator.
-For example, when it comes to funding allocation (e.g. bond program, affiliate, and incentive features) and direct state manipulation.
-In other words, the protocol depends on human interaction with its contracts, and there is no smart contract with an implemented business logic.
+1. **Administrator Configurations** - Many contracts depend on configurations from an administrator, for example, for funding allocations (e.g. bond program, affiliate, and incentive features) and direct state manipulation.
+In other words, the protocol depends on human interaction with its contracts.
+The [Tangible: Deployer](https://polygonscan.com/address/0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) EOA can set privileged roles within the system that have the power to affect user funds.
-2. **Decimal Architecture** - The contracts do not have a single point of decimals normalization mechanism.
+2. **Decimal Architecture** - The contracts do not have a decimals normalization mechanism.
+This results in excessive decimals normalization within the contracts, creates unnecessary dependancies between contracts, and hardcodes values that may change.
 One example from the audit is highlighted below:

 ![cyberscope-audit-report](https://github.com/Lavi54/protocol-research-review/blob/1df338393309656066ae5438633ead36570d1477/articles/TangibleDAO/images/cyberscope-audit-report-p13.png)

 (source: [CyberScope audit](https://github.com/cyberscope-io/audits/blob/main/tngbl/audit.pdf))

-3. **Random Architecture of Contracts Roles -** Every contract contains its own access layer.
-Several roles were used, for example, BURNER, MINTER, CONTROLLER, TRACKER, ROUTER_POLICY, etc.
+3. **Architecture of Contracts Roles** - Every contract contains its own access layer.
+Several roles were used, for example, BURNER, MINTER, CONTROLLER, TRACKER, ROUTER_POLICY, etc. The DEFAULT_ADMIN_ROLE, which controls some of the most critical functionalities, has been granted to the [Tangible DAO 4-of-5 multi-sig](https://polygonscan.com/address/0x100fcc635acf0c22dcdcef49dd93ca94e55f0c71).

     The auditors pointed out a possible conflict between administrator roles and general architecture (addresses, contracts).
 They recommended using multi-signature wallets as an additional layer of security.

 Adding to the last point, there is a general concern around access rights.
 Our research found that almost every contract has some sort of admin access.
 Hence, none of the contracts are immutable.
-Despite the use of multi-sigs for most contracts, it opens a potential attack vector, given the high number of contracts and the use of a 2-of-3 multi-sig.
-Essentially, only two signers need to be compromised to endanger the whole project.
+Despite the use of multi-sigs for most contracts, it opens a potential attack vector, given the high number of contracts.
+The [Tangible: Deployer](https://polygonscan.com/address/0x3d41487a3c5662ede90d0ee8854f3cc59e8d66ad) EOA, in particular, has enormous power within the system.
+It can set roles for an arbitrary address.

 In conclusion, the audit did not find any severe issues.
-However, despite the audit's findings, the current setup urges caution.
-First of all, the recent Euler [exploit](https://rekt.news/euler-rekt/) shows that even six audits still do not prevent a hack.
-But more importantly, none of Tangible’s 60+ contracts are immutable, and many are relying on manual interaction (administrator role).
-These roles appear to be managed somewhat orderless.
+However, despite the audit's findings, the current setup warrants caution.
+None of Tangible’s 60+ contracts are immutable, and many are relying on manual interaction (administrator role).
+These roles can be difficult to track and are not implemented in a uniform manner.
 The sheer amount of contracts and the current setup create additional complexity.
-And essentially, this opens unnecessary risk vectors and is prone to human errors.
+Essentially, this opens unnecessary risk vectors and is prone to human errors.
 Moreover, the contracts are susceptible to compromised access rights.
-Adding to these points are the facts that the project has no decentralized components (e.g. a governance module) and a bug bounty program is also missing.
+Adding to these points are the facts that the project has no decentralized components (e.g. a governance module) and lacks a bug bounty program.

 ### On-Chain Custody Risk